School History

 Allweather 900 m2 Astroturf Covered Sportsdome

-13 classrooms
+12 classrooms

 Native Tree Reserve — a plantation of many large totara, rimu and kauri

-The school operates within a roll range of 200 to 230 with a closing roll in December 2021 of 221 pupils.
+The school operates within a roll range of 200 to 235 with a closing roll in December 2023 of 230 pupils.

 With the advent of Tomorrows Schools, Morrinsville School, like all New Zealand schools, experienced major changes in curriculum, assessment processes and the level of parent and community involvement in the school.
 Our school still remains strongly focused on numeracy and literacy — the old “3 Rs” of yesteryear.
 There is a broader science curriculum and a social studies curriculum.
 We have iPads available to our junior school and Chromebooks for Yrs 4-8.
 Our children’s days are very full with health and PE programmes — where the children can join in school teams for rugby, netball, hockey, soccer, basketball or cricket.
 There are also the cross country days, athletic days, swimming sports and the gymnastic competitions.
 The school’s sports dome is a reflection of the emphasis we place on the PE and Health development of the children.
 We have our Calf Club days, and musical productions.

-All the children from Years 3-4 go to camp at Waharau and Waitomo every year.
+All the children from Years 3-4 go to camp at Waharau and Waitawheta every year.
 The Year 5 & 6’s still go to Port Waikato for their annual 6 day camp.
-The Year 7 & 8 children attend a 3 day Leadership Camp at Whitianga every year and Snow Camp biannual.
+The Year 7 & 8 children attend a 3 day Leadership Camp at Waitawheta every year and Snow Camp or Wellington biannual.
 Children can perform in the school choir, the kapa haka group, learn to play a musical instrument or join a school maths, science or computer club.
 They complete art displays for community events and Wallace Art Gallery; join their families for Carol singing; folk dances at school with Grandparents and get involved in many community projects.
 A particular feature of life at Morrinsville School today is the significant level of parental and family involvement in school programmes.
 The school door is always open and parents help out both in the classroom with reading, on trips and coaching sports teams, on school camps and at gala and calf club days.
 Our school continues to enjoy the confidence and loyal support of the parent body and the local community.